chriskhoo/Yelp-review-outlook/readme.md

   6. Extract restaurants that are in the USA using a bounding box
   7. Drop business columns associated with business location
   8. Merge the two dataframes
-  9. Save cleaned data to a csv
-  10. Check for missing values and apparent outliers (none detected)
+  9. Explore merged dataframe
-  11. Pre-processing the data:
+ 10. Pre-processing the data
      - Case conversion
      - Punctuation removal
      - Removal of stop words
      - Expand contractions?
      - Stemming / Lemmatization
-  12. Vectorise text
+ 11. Saving the output
 --------